Frequently Asked Questions

 The Community Organisation Refugee Sponsorship (CORS) category is additional and complementary to the Refugee Quota programme.
 It is a category where approved New Zealand-based approved community organisations (Approved Sponsors) apply to partner with refugees through supporting their settlement in the community.

-Sponsored refugees are resettled directly into their community with the support of approved community organisations and will not spend time at Te Āhuru Mōwai o Aotearoa (Mangere Refugee Resettlement Centre).
+Sponsored refugees are resettled directly into their community with the support of Approved Sponsors and will not spend time at Te Āhuru Mōwai o Aotearoa, the Mangere Refugee Resettlement Centre.
 The Approved Sponsors provide the support needed for these refugees over a two-year period.

-Refugees must be residing in a country which is a UNHCR priority area and one of the regions Immigration New Zealand’s Refugee Quota programme resettles from: Africa, the Americas, Asia and the Pacific, Middle East and North Africa.
+Refugees must be residing in a country which is a UNHCR priority area and one of the regions INZ’s refugee quota programme resettles from: Africa, the Americas, Asia and the Pacific, Middle East and North Africa.

 Refugees currently residing in Turkey are not eligible to be resettled to Aotearoa under the Community Refugee Sponsorship programme.
 Turkey is included as part of the Europe region by UNHCR for the purposes of refugee resettlement.